-Our Matchmakers will purchase a title, borrow it from another library, or send you a list of What To Read Next.
+Our Matchmakers will create a personal list of What to Read Next.

 MATERIALS SELECTION POLICY

 The library is happy to purchase items for patrons that are popular and/or published within the last 3 years.
 This includes Books, DVD’s, CD’s, Audiobooks, eBooks and eAudiobooks.
 You may request a maximum of 20 items per year.
 A hold will automatically be placed on any item you request.
 You will be notified if your request is not available or cannot be purchased.
 We cannot order textbooks or school books.

 INTER LIBRARY LOAN REQUESTS

 In the event that the library cannot purchase your book, and it is not available through the Salt Lake City Library or the Salt Lake County Library, you may submit a request to borrow it from another library.
 Patrons will be notified once their book arrives and is available for pickup.
 Books are held under the patron’s name for pick up at the Service Desk.
 Books should be returned by their due date to the Murray Library for shipment back to the library from which the item is on loan.

 This policy provides selection guidelines which follow the principles and ideals expressed in our Mission and Value Statements.